Lasting Power of Attorney UK: A Carer’s Step-By-Step Guide

 - The donor

-- A certificate provider: someone who confirms the donor understands the LPA
+- A certificate provider, which is someone who confirms the donor understands the LPA and is registering it of their own freewill.

 - A witness for each signature

-As a carer, you can witness signatures unless you are an attorney or family member of the donor.
+As a carer, it’s fine to witness signatures, unless you are an attorney or family member of the donor.

-A: Send the completed forms to the Office of the Public Guardian (OPG) with the £82 fee per LPA (fee reductions exist for certain benefits).
+A: You’ll need to send the completed forms to the Office of the Public Guardian (OPG) with the £92 fee per LPA (fee reductions do exist for certain benefits, so they’re worth looking into).

-The OPG will check the forms and register the LPA within 8-12 weeks.
+The OPG will check the forms and finish the registration of the LPA within 8-12 weeks.

-- Property & Finance LPA: as soon as it’s registered (with donor consent).
+- Property & Finance LPA: as soon as it’s registered, with the donor’s consent.

-- Health & Welfare LPA: only when the donor loses capacity.
+- Health & Welfare LPA: this is only when the donor loses capacity.

-You must follow the Mental Capacity Act 2005, acting in the donor’s best interests, keeping records and never mixing finances.
+You must follow the Mental Capacity Act 2005, which means acting in the donor’s best interests, keeping records on what decisions you’ve and never mixing their finances with yours.

-Supporting someone through an LPA is one of the biggest acts of care you can offer.
-It brings stability, avoids legal delays, and ensures their wishes stay at the centre of every decision.
+Supporting someone through an LPA application using a service like Power of Attorney Online is one of the biggest acts of care you can offer.
+It brings stability, avoids legal delays and ensures the wishes of the person you’re caring for stay at the centre of every decision.

 - Complete in as little as 15 minutes